Feature image for our blog on Shunts - all you need to know

 • A shunt also monitors the power and measures the current flowing through the battery.

-Advantages of Shunts
+Advantages of Ammeter Shunts Resistors

 • Shunts are used for both DC and AC measurements.